This page describes how users can upload data that they have prepared into FOND.

 As you can see above, once you upload your first layer, FOND will zoom to the section on the map to show you your data.
 Before proceeding any further, it's always a good idea to visually inspect each layer and make sure it's the data that you intended to upload.

-Once you’ve uploaded all your files, check the map to make sure everything is in the right place (see the article on Inspecting input data here) before hitting “Generate Design”.
+Once you’ve uploaded all your files, check the map to make sure everything is in the right place (see this article on inspecting input data) before clicking “Generate Design”.